BenyAlbatross/tp/docs/DeveloperGuide.md

 It allows users to:
 - Store and organize internships along with key attributes such as company name, role, deadline, pay and application status
+- Edit or delete existing internships to keep records accurate and up-to-date.
-- Find internships by keyword
+- Find internships quickly by searching for company or role keywords.
 - Sort internships by date in ascending or descending order.
 - View an automatically generated dashboard showing key statistics such as total applications, nearest deadlines and status breakdowns.
+- Store internship data persistently, ensuring progress is retained between sessions.

 ## User Stories